Berenberg Bank Analysts Give Fresenius Medical Care AG & Co. KGaA (ETR:FME) a €83.40 Price Target

-Berenberg Bank set a €83.40 ($87.79) price target on Fresenius Medical Care AG & Co.
-KGaA (ETR:FME – Get Rating) in a research report released on Friday, Borsen Zeitung reports.
+Berenberg Bank set a €83.40 ($87.79) target price on Fresenius Medical Care AG & Co.
+KGaA (ETR:FME – Get Rating) in a research note published on Thursday morning, Borsen Zeitung reports.

 Fresenius Medical Care AG & Co KGaA provides dialysis care and related dialysis care services in Germany, North America, and internationally.
 It offers dialysis treatment and related laboratory and diagnostic services through a network of outpatient dialysis clinics; materials, training, and patient support services comprising clinical monitoring, follow-up assistance, and arranging for delivery of the supplies to the patient's residence; and dialysis services under contract to hospitals in the United States for the hospitalized end-stage renal disease (ESRD) patients and for patients suffering from acute kidney failure.